Bradford East

-Bradford East is a constituency represented in the House of Commons of the UK Parliament since 2015 by Imran Hussain of the Labour Party.
+Bradford East is a constituency in West Yorkshire represented in the House of Commons of the UK Parliament since 2015 by Imran Hussain of the Labour Party.

 Constituency profile

 Bradford East covers the north east and east parts of Bradford and has a significant number of non-white residents.
 Residents are poorer than the UK average.

 History

 The constituency had existed from 1885 to 1974.
 Following a 2007–2009 review of parliamentary boundaries in West Yorkshire by the Boundary Commission for England, the Bradford North constituency was abolished and Bradford East created for the 2010 general election.

 Boundaries

 Municipal boundaries of Bradford

 Bradford was incorporated as a municipal borough in 1847, covering the parishes of Bradford, Horton and Manningham.
 It became a county borough with the passing of the Local Government Act 1888.
 The county borough was granted city status by Letters Patent in 1897.
-Bradford was expanded in 1882 to include Allerton, Bolton and Undercliffe, Bowling, Heaton, Thornbury and Tyersall.
+Bradford was expanded in 1882 to include Allerton, Bolton and Undercliffe, Bowling, Heaton, Thornbury and Tyersal.
 In 1899 it was further expanded by adding North Bierley, Eccleshill, Idle, Thornton, Tong and Wyke.
 Clayton was added in 1930.

-From 1974 the county borough was merged with the Borough of Keighley, the Urban Districts of Baildon, Bingley, Denholme, Cullingworth, Ilkley, Shipley and Silsden, along with part of Queensbury and Shelf Urban District and part of Skipton Rural District by the Local Government Act 1972.
+From 1974, the county borough was merged with the Borough of Keighley, the Urban Districts of Baildon, Bingley, Denholme, Cullingworth, Ilkley, Shipley and Silsden, along with part of Queensbury and Shelf Urban District and part of Skipton Rural District to create the Metropolitan Borough of Bradford.